-The draft would require UN member states to conduct mandatory inspections of all cargo passing through their territory to or from North Korea to look for illicit goods.
+The draft, seen by Reuters, would require U.N. member states to conduct mandatory inspections of all cargo passing through their territory to or from North Korea to look for illicit goods.
 Previously states were only required to do this if they had reasonable grounds to believe there was illicit cargo.

 AND MICHELLE NICHOLS